haideralp/Containerisation/README.md

   4. **Reduces costs**.
 Docker is less demanding when it comes to the hardware required to run it.

 ## Docker Cons:

+     1. Does not provide cross-platform compatability.
+     2. Secuirty risks > if you are moving multiple pieces within  large scale dynamic enviromnet.